Our Leadership Team

 Stephanie holds a Masters Degree in Educational Policy and Administration from the University of Minnesota's school of Organizational Leadership, Policy, and Development (OLPD), a Bachelors of Science Degree from Saint Cloud State University in K-12 Teaching, and is licensed as a Teacher and PK-12 Principal in Minnesota.
 Her interests in youth, families, policy, and governance are what led her to her work with Safe Passage for Children.

-Besides her 14 years in education serving in the public schools, Stephanie has also has served as a volunteer with Twin Cities area nonprofit organizations, including College Possible, a nonprofit AmeriCorps organization making college admission and success possible for low-income students through an intensive curriculum of coaching and support, and the Paul Payne Phalen District Five Board of Directors in Saint Paul, whose mission is to improve Payne-Phalen neighborhoods by engaging, educating, and empowering all residents in their diverse community.
+Besides her 14 years in education serving students and families in the public schools, Stephanie has also has served as a volunteer with Twin Cities area nonprofit organizations, including College Possible, a nonprofit AmeriCorps organization making college admission and success possible for low-income students through an intensive curriculum of coaching and support, and the Payne-Phalen District Five Board of Directors in Saint Paul, whose mission is to improve Payne-Phalen neighborhoods by engaging, educating, and empowering all residents in their diverse community.

 Safe Passage for Children of Minnesota Trusted Advisors: